luchichang/Python-and-Bash-Scripting/README.md

 # Python & Bash Script

 ## Description,
-     Contains the cummulation of Python and Bash Script which are used daily by DevOps Engineer and System Administrator.
+     Contains the cummulation of Python and Bash Script which are used daily by DevOps Engineer and System Administrator

 ## Steps to execute the script